Islandora/documentation/docs/contributing/releasing-islandora.md

 #### Steps:
 The following assumes you are using ssh (e.g. git@github.com for authentication).

 It will also work for https if you properly cache your github credentials.
-The credentials must be cached and valid because Gradle will not prompt you for them!
+The credentials must be cached and valid because Gradle will not prompt you for them.

 ##### Release artifacts to Sonatype and Github